 If you have additional income other schedules will be added to your return:

-Schedule 5: if you can claim a refundable credit other than the earned income credit, American opportunity credit, or additional child tax credit.
-If you have other payments, such as an amount paid with a request for an extension to file or excess social security tax withheld.
+Schedule 3: If you can claim any credit that you didn't claim on Form 1040 or Form 1040-SR such as; foreign tax credit, education credits, general business credit.
+If you have other payments such as an amount paid with a request for an extension to file or excess social security tax withheld.

 There are other schedules which are: